Forest Hill Park

 Nestled about three miles southwest of downtown Richmond, Forest Hill Park is a sprawling 105-acre urban retreat with quite a story to tell.
 Hugged by the Woodland Heights, Forest Hill, and Westover Hills neighborhoods, this park sits peacefully on the south bank of the James River.

 Between 1836 and 1843, a local businessman named Holden Rhodes built a charming 1.5-story Greek Revival home here.
-Called Boscobel (now known as the Stone House), he constructed it using granite quarried right from the property - talk about locally sourced materials!
+Called Boscobel (now known as the Stone House), he constructed it using granite quarried right from the property - the name itself comes from the Italian for "beautiful woods."

 From Private Estate to Amusement Park

 The property took an unexpected turn in 1889 when the Southside Land & Improvement Company purchased it and gave it its current name: Forest Hill Park.
-But here's where things get interesting - from 1890 to 1932, it transformed into an amusement park complete with a carousel, roller coaster, and dance hall.
-Imagine the laughter and excitement that once filled these grounds!
+From 1890 to 1932, it transformed into a remarkably elaborate amusement park - not just the carousel, roller coaster, and dance hall most commonly remembered, but also a fun house, a penny arcade, a golf course, a bathhouse, a swimming area, and a boat lake occupying what had previously been the granite quarry pond.

 In 1934, the City of Richmond acquired the park, and during the Great Depression, the Works Progress Administration (WPA) gave it a makeover between 1935 and 1943.
-Workers paved paths with cobblestones, built stone walls, and constructed a gorgeous stone-and-slate gazebo that still stands today.
+Workers paved paths with cobblestones and constructed a handsome octagonal stone-and-slate gazebo that still stands today.
+They also built a small warming hut originally intended for winter ice-skaters, and the landscaping work from that era included a small azalea garden - the plant stock cultivated here reportedly played a role in establishing the much larger azalea collection at Joseph Bryan Park on Richmond's North Side.

 Natural Landscape